fleetdm/fleet/docs/Contributing/API-for-contributors.md

 ## Packs

 Scheduling queries in Fleet is the best practice for collecting data from hosts.

-Fleet Premium users can schedule different queries for each team to collect data from only a group of hosts.
-To learn how to schedule different queries for teams, [check out the docs here](TODO).
+To learn how to schedule queries, [check out the docs here](../Using-Fleet/Fleet-UI.md#schedule-a-query).

 The API routes to control packs are supported for backwards compatibility.